 I'm delivering in a hospital.
 Can I still have my placenta encapsulated?

 Absolutely!
-When you sign up for our service, we will provide documents to give to all your hospital caregivers and full instructions for bringing the placenta home!
+When you sign up for our service, we will provide full instructions for bringing the placenta home!
+Frankly, this has become so common place that 99% of hospitals slip it into a lidded container and keep it on ice until we arrive.

 How long does the placenta encapsulation or placenta capsule process take?

 How many capsules can I expect from my placenta?